serverless/blog/posts/2017-03-14-serverless-v1.9.0.md

 ### Allow DynamoDB and Kinesis streams to use GetAtt / ImportValue

-Streams such as Kinesis Streams or DynamoDB Streams are an often used event source in serverless architectures.
+Streams like Kinesis Streams or DynamoDB Streams are often used as event sources in serverless architectures.
 They make it easy to build awesome data pipelining architectures and process a huge amount of data in a serverless manner.

-The Serverless Framework introduced support for the `stream` event a while ago.
-Version 1.9 adds a nice new feature which makes it possible to reference stream sources with the help of `GetAtt` or `ImportValue`.
+The Serverless Framework introduced support for the `stream` event a while back.
+Version 1.9 adds a nice new feature that makes it possible to reference stream sources with the help of `GetAtt` or `ImportValue`.

-This way you could e.g. define the stream as a CloudFormation resource in the `resources` section and reference it directly in your `serverless.yml` file.
+This way you could essentially define the stream as a CloudFormation resource in the `resources` section and reference it directly in your `serverless.yml` file.

-Here's an example how this looks like:
+Here's an example of what this looks like:

 ```yml
 functions: